Earth World Collaborative is a creative force generating new works of music, art, film, and literature through

-To date, our recurring collaborators include Jacoba Barber-Rozema (soprano), Gerald Ens (philosopher), André Forget (writer), Amy Hillis (violinist), Christopher Murtagh (sound engineer), Kimberley Lynch (soprano), Pooja Sen (graphic designer), Pr.
+To date, our recurring collaborators include Jacoba Barber-Rozema (soprano), Gerald Ens (philosopher), André Forget (writer), Amy Hillis (violinist), Nick Jewell (filmmaker), Christopher Murtagh (sound engineer), Kimberley Lynch (soprano), Pooja Sen (graphic designer), Pr.
 Eric Dyck (clergy), Gerald Ens (theologian and bass singer), André Forget (writer), and Vincent Lauzon (writer, composer, and translator).